 The answer to the question, what is forensic psychology may not quite be what you thought, but that doesn't mean that the subject has to be any less engaging.

-The first thing to appreciate when addressing the question, what is forensic psychology, is that even psychologists in the field are divided as to what the answer is.
+The first thing to note when addressing the question, what is forensic psychology, is that even psychologists in the field are divided as to what the answer is.

-The central problem was that its members are drawn from a wide range of disciplines (see below), so it has always been difficult to state what the boundaries are when addressing the question what is forensic psychology.
+The problem it seems is that people working (both directly and indirectly) in the field are drawn from a wide range of disciplines, so it has always been difficult to state what the boundaries are when addressing the question what is forensic psychology.

 This legal connection makes perfect sense when you consider that the word forensic comes from the Latin forensis, which literally means appertaining to the forum, specifically the imperial court of Rome.
 So in essence: